andrewhowdencom/website/site/content/post/getting-magento-1.9-up-on-kubernetes.rst

 Unfortunately, there's no way to connect directly to the service from inside the cluster.
-However, we can create a short lived pod just to test the connection[1]_.
+However, we can create a short lived pod just to test the connection [K01]_.
 We're going to use the same redis image as we're running the server on, as it has the `redis-cli` tool, and is already on at least one node.